Lawmakers Press Trump on Relief Bill as Jobless Aid Expires

 “As we get into the next few weeks, it might actually get worse,” he said on CNN’s “State of the Union.”

-President-elect Joe Biden called on Trump to sign the bill immediately as the midnight Saturday deadline neared for two federal programs providing unemployment aid.
-He accused Trump of an “abdication of responsibility” that has “devastating consequences."
+Days ago, Democrats said they would call House lawmakers back to Washington for a vote Monday on Trump’s proposal to send out $2,000 relief checks, instead of the $600 approved by Congress.
+The idea is likely to die in the Republican-controlled Senate.
+Democrats were also considering a vote Monday on a stop-gap measure aimed at keeping the government running until Democrat Joe Biden is inaugurated Jan.
+20.

-The impact is already beginning.
-Lauren Bauer, a fellow in economic studies at the Brookings Institution, has calculated that 11 million people would lose aid from the programs immediately without additional relief; millions more would exhaust other unemployment benefits within weeks.
+Instead, he assailed the bill's plan to provide $600 COVID relief checks to most Americans — insisting it should be $2,000.
+House Republicans swiftly rejected that idea during a rare Christmas Eve session.
+But Trump has not been swayed despite the pandemic gripping the nation.

-Andrew Stettner, an unemployment insurance expert and senior fellow at the Century Foundation think tank, said the number may be closer to 14 million because joblessness has spiked since Thanksgiving.
+The impact of the sidelined aid is already being felt.
+Lauren Bauer of the Brookings Institution has calculated that at least 11 million people were losing aid from the programs immediately without additional relief; millions more would exhaust other unemployment benefits within weeks.

 About 9.5 million people, however, had been relying on the Pandemic Unemployment Assistance program that expired altogether Saturday.
 That program made unemployment insurance available to freelancers, gig workers and others who were normally not eligible.
 After receiving their last checks, those recipients would not be able to file for more aid, Stettner said.